chenxingqiang/jax-sklearn/doc/modules/multiclass.rst

 is accomplished by transforming the multi-learning problem into a set of simpler problems, then fitting one estimator per problem.

-This section covers two modules: :mod:`sklearn.multiclass` and :mod:`sklearn.multioutput`.
+This section covers two modules: :mod:`xlearn.multiclass` and :mod:`xlearn.multioutput`.
 The chart below demonstrates the problem types that each module is responsible for, and the corresponding meta-estimators that each module provides.